A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Introduction

 The guided reconstruction problem entails using the local structure of the reference scan as a prior to complement the undersampled k-space measurements of the target scan.
-This problem has been formulated in different ways, ranging from conventional CS \citep{ehrhardt_multicontrast_2016,weizman2016reference} to end-to-end learning with unrolled networks \citep{zhou_dudornet_2020,yang2020model,pooja2022mc,lei2023decomposition} and, more recently, diffusion model-based Bayesian maximum \textit{a posteriori} estimation \citep{levac2023mri}.
+This problem has been formulated in different ways, ranging from conventional CS reconstruction \citep{ehrhardt_multicontrast_2016,weizman2016reference} to end-to-end learning with unrolled networks \citep{zhou_dudornet_2020,yang2020model,pooja2022mc,lei2023decomposition} and, more recently, diffusion model-based Bayesian maximum \textit{a posteriori} estimation \citep{levac2023mri}.
 Most end-to-end approaches, although more powerful than earlier hand-crafted ones, suffer from the main drawback of requiring large paired training datasets consisting of the target image and its k-space together with an aligned reference image, thereby limiting their application on real-world MR data.
 We address this issue by proposing a plug-and-play reconstruction method that splits the problem into a purely image-domain learning sub-problem and an iterative reconstruction sub-problem.
-The learning problem leverages ideas from content/style decomposition, thereby offering a degree of interpretability to our approach.
-To the best of our knowledge, ours is the first work that thoroughly explores content/style-based generative modeling for multi-contrast MRI reconstruction.
+The learning problem leverages ideas from disentangled content/style representation learning, thereby offering greater interpretability to our approach.
+To the best of our knowledge, the present work is the first to thoroughly explore content/style decomposition for multi-contrast MRI reconstruction.